 - Although more and more coated screens from end-of-life products are being collected, still more needs to be done to economically recover the indium from these materials.

-- To maintain this level of self-sufficiency, and to expand on the low cost and proven technological benefits of indium use, EU policy makers should focus on increasing market access by reducing tariff barriers on indium bearing substances, encouraging greater indigenous production, and investing in improving economically viable recovery technologies from the growing amount of EOL products.
+- To maintain this level of self-efficiency, and to expand on the low cost and proven technological benefits of indium use, EU policy makers should focus on increasing market access by reducing tariff barriers on indium bearing substances, encouraging greater indigenous production and investing in improving economically viable recovery technologies from the growing amount of EOL products.

 - Indium consumption is expected to be supported by the continued ITO demand for LCD screens and the growth of the emerging IGZO (Indium Gallium Zinc Oxide) display market.